MicrosoftDocs/sql-docs/docs/database-engine/install-windows/upgrade-to-a-different-edition-of-sql-server-setup.md

 - Users that were provisioned in [!INCLUDE[ssExpress](../../includes/ssexpress-md.md)] remain provisioned after the upgrade.
 Specifically, the BUILTIN\Users group remains provisioned.
 Disable, remove, or reprovision these accounts as needed.
 For more information, see [Configure Windows Service Accounts and Permissions](../../database-engine/configure-windows/configure-windows-service-accounts-and-permissions.md).

-- Sizes and recovery mode for the `tempdb` and model system databases remain unchanged after the upgrade.
+- Sizes and recovery model for the `tempdb` and model system databases remain unchanged after the upgrade.
 Reconfigure these settings as needed.
 For more information, see [Back Up and Restore of System Databases (SQL Server)](../../relational-databases/backup-restore/back-up-and-restore-of-system-databases-sql-server.md).

 - Template databases remain on the computer after the upgrade.